HugoBlox/theme-research-group/content/authors/Vibhu/_index.md

   - Grad Students
 ---

-Sergio is a Materials Science and Engineering PhD student at UC San Diego, specializing in the application of quantum mechanical and force field methods to investigate solid/liquid interfaces relevant to electrochemistry.
-Currently, Sergio is immersed in copper electrodeposition simulations, aligning his research with the latest experimental endeavors of collaborators who employ cutting-edge X-ray techniques to explore interfaces.
-Sergio earned his B.S. in Chemistry in 2019 and obtained a second B.S. in Physics in 2021 from Universidad de los Andes, Colombia.
+Vibhu is a PhD student in NanoEngineering working on the application of MOFs in water capture, ion separation and solid state battery electrolytes using classical polarizable force fields.
+He also spent a year in India working on Machine Learned Force Fields under the National Supercomputing Mission.
+Outside research, he is involved in the outdoors be it hiking, biking, water sports etc.